Nitro-Mekatronik/NitroSmartDocs/CONTRIBUTING.md

 ## Docs Authoring Pack extension in Visual Studio Code

-If you use Visual Studio Code to contribute to the nopCommerce documentation, you can boost your productivity by installing the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension.
+If you use Visual Studio Code to contribute to the nitrosmart documentation, you can boost your productivity by installing the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack) extension.
 The extension provides a variety of tools that helps with Markdown linting, code spell checking, and article templates.

 ## Folder structure conventions